-As I post this message now, she is patiently waiting at anchor just off Long Island, New York as she waits her turn to make it in to the Port of New York.
+When I left off last month, AM274 was patiently waiting at anchor just off Long Island, New York awaiting her turn to make it in to the Port of New York.